Why

 Investing in the social capital of people, relationships and networks to create dynamic, empowered and motivated communities caring for our rivers and wetlands.

-We are an independent, not for profit organisation, you can read about our operational arrangements here.
+We are an independent, not for profit organisation.
+Read about our operational arrangements here.

 Inspiring, skilled and effective.
 Siwan is a familiar face in the Australian river restoration community, with her work in communications, public speaking, leadership and on-ground riparian rehabilitation well-known and respected.
 She enjoys facilitating and empowering others to value themselves and their knowledge so that rivers and waterways can be managed confidently, in partnership with nature.